How to shop more sustainably this summer

 ‘Last spring, I saw at firsthand the impact our clothing is having in the remotest corners of the planet.
 ‘I sailed over 2000 miles into the South Pacific Gyre, and every water sample we took contained fibres from our clothes,’ – Carry Somers, co-founder Fashion Revolution.

 For products to extend the lifetime of clothing, look to Swedish garment care company Steamery, which produces eco detergents produced in a carbon-neutral factory, alongside other tools for pepping up your clothing, from steamers to fabric shavers, clothes brushes to clothing and shoe mist.
-A host of repair services also ensure you can keep your favourite pieces for a lifetime, from shoe and bag recovery service The Restory, to Toast, which offers repair workshops in person and online, using Sashiko, a specialist way of mending and patching clothing.
+A host of repair services also ensure you can keep your favourite pieces for a lifetime, from luxury goods recovery service The Restory, to Toast, which offers repair workshops in person and online, using Sashiko, a specialist way of mending and patching clothing.

 Move towards made-to-order